liteapi-travel/java-sdk/README.md

 ## List of hotels

-The API returns a list of hotels available based on different search criterion.
-The minimum required information is the county code in ISO-2 format.
+The getHotels function returns a list of hotels available based on different search criteria.
+The minimum required information is the country code in ISO-2 format.

 *  <h4 style="color:#9155fd; font-weight: 800;"> Example :</h4>
 ```java